cdktf/cdktf-provider-google/docs/loggingProjectSink.java.md

 bigquery_options block.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.2.0/docs/resources/logging_project_sink#bigquery_options LoggingProjectSink#bigquery_options}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.3.0/docs/resources/logging_project_sink#bigquery_options LoggingProjectSink#bigquery_options}

+---

+##### `customWriterIdentity`<sup>Optional</sup> <a name="customWriterIdentity" id="@cdktf/provider-google.loggingProjectSink.LoggingProjectSink.Initializer.parameter.customWriterIdentity"></a>

+- *Type:* java.lang.String

+A service account provided by the caller that will be used to write the log entries.

+The format must be serviceAccount:some@email.
+This field can only be specified if you are routing logs to a destination outside this sink's project.
+If not specified, a Logging service account will automatically be generated.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.3.0/docs/resources/logging_project_sink#custom_writer_identity LoggingProjectSink#custom_writer_identity}

 ---